Education chiropractic is to be found on six continents. It falls into two broad categories:

 More, without the requisite rehabilitation and a faithfully done program of lower back exercises almost every chronic lower back pain sufferer will inevitably find him or herself back in the chiropractic clinic with a few months.
 Today every Education Chiropractic programme has a strong emphasis on nutrition and sports physiology.

 What certainly produces better doctors are those who whole-heartedly embrace continuing education.
-What makes it difficult is that so much continuing education may be interesting, but quite irrelevant to the practitioner in the field.
+What makes it difficult is that so much of these lectures may be interesting, but quite irrelevant to the practitioner in the field.

 Many doctors go to continuing education courses grudgingly, jumping through the hoops but with very little benefit to them or their patients.